 Note: Both Black Knight and the MBA (Mortgage Bankers Association) are putting out weekly estimates of mortgages in forbearance.

-According to Black Knight’s McDash Flash Forbearance Tracker, as of September 1, 3.8M mortgages remain in active COVID-19 related forbearance plans, representing 7.1% of all active mortgages, down from 7.4%.
-Together, they represent $804 billion in unpaid principal.
-Of these, 75% have had their terms extended
+According to Black Knight’s McDash Flash Forbearance Tracker, as of August 25, 3.9 million homeowners remain in active forbearance, representing 7.4% of all active mortgages.
+This is unchanged from last week (or the week prior).
+Together, they represent $828 billion in unpaid principal.
+Of these, 72% have had their terms extended.

 CR Note: I’m still expecting another disaster relief package soon, but we might see an increase in forbearance activity in the coming weeks as we wait for additional relief.